 Therapy Dogs Nationwide is a national charity where visiting volunteers take their own dogs into establishments to provide comfort, distraction, and stimulation.

-Our volunteers have the unique privilege of volunteering with their own temperament tested Therapy Dogs; some with over 10 years experience and always focused on benefiting people in the community.
+Our volunteers have the unique privilege of volunteering with their own temperament tested Therapy Dogs; some with over 10 years of experience and always focused on benefiting people in the community.

 Volunteers and Therapy Dogs work with a wide group of people within the community.
 Our work in residential care homes had improved communication in residents and patients by evoking memories and stimulating conversation.

-Therapy Dogs Nationwide dogs have also shown to help with special needs and autistic children and adults by giving focus and providing a calming environment.
+Our dogs have also shown to help with special needs and autistic children and adults by giving focus and providing a calming environment.

-We regularly visit local hospitals and hospices where patients and staff interact with our dogs and look forward to their visits
+We regularly visit local hospitals and hospices where patients and staff interact with our dogs and look forward to their visits.

 More of our work can be seen on our Establishments page.